rubocop/rubocop/manual/cops_rails.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.2 | 0.29

-This cop checks for the use of the read_attribute or write_attribute methods, and recommends square brackets instead.
+This cop checks for the use of the `read_attribute` or `write_attribute` methods and recommends square brackets instead.

-If an attribute is missing from the instance (for example, when initialized by a partial `select`) then read_attribute will return nil, but square brackets will raise an ActiveModel::MissingAttributeError.
+If an attribute is missing from the instance (for example, when initialized by a partial `select`) then `read_attribute` will return nil, but square brackets will raise an `ActiveModel::MissingAttributeError`.

 Explicitly raising an error in this situation is preferable, and that is why rubocop recommends using square brackets.